MicrosoftDocs/azure-devops-docs/docs/build-release/test/getting-started-with-continuous-testing.md

 your build to run your app and tests in the environments that you created.

->You can create and use a test lab instead of using Team Services or Team Foundation Server.
+>You can create and use a test lab instead of using VSTS or TFS.
 For more information, see [Use a lab environment for your devops](https://docs.microsoft.com/visualstudio/test/lab-management/using-a-lab-environment-for-your-application-lifecycle)

 <a name="createbuild"></a>
 ## Create a build definition

 Your build definition must include a test task that runs unit tests.
-For example, if you're building a Visual Studio solution in Team Services, your build definition should include a **Visual Studio Test** task.
+For example, if you're building a Visual Studio solution in VSTS, your build definition should include a **Visual Studio Test** task.
 After your build starts, this task automatically runs all the unit tests in your solution - on the same build machine.